sharpcystals-github342/evolve-exp/README.md

 - Spectate a creature from anywhere by setting your camera to it.

-**Fix teleport to void on spawn**

-- The teleport to void on spawn function doesn't really work that well, and after some time of being in the void, you currently get teleported into the abyss of 64 bit integer limit, I don't know how this happens.

 **Execute Infinite Yield**

 - Starts the Infinite Yield script